What is CBD?

 What is industrial hemp and how is it defined in the Farm Bill?

-Industrial hemp is the non-psychoactive, low-THC, genetically distinct varieties of the plant Cannabis sativa.
+Industrial hemp is the low-THC, genetically distinct variety of the plant Cannabis sativa.
 Hemp has absolutely no use as a recreational drug.
-Section 7606 of the Farm Bill defines industrial hemp as "the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis."
+Section 7606 of the 2014 Farm Bill defines industrial hemp as "the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis."